The Art of Holding Space

 • Understanding trauma from a somatic approach

-• Body-centered approaches for energetic awareness and nervous system regulation to support your responses to stress, triggers from conflict, grief and chronic fatigue
+• Ways to support your responses to stress, triggers from conflict, grief and chronic fatigue

-• Ways to support your responses to triggers from your students / clients / employees / loved ones
+• Ways to support triggers from your students / clients / co-workers / loved ones

 • Understanding the effects of generational trauma on both you and those you’re connected to